gbourniq/portfolio/README.md

 ```
 > TIP: `autoenv` can be used to automate the activation of environments

-3. Create the django superuser to access the `/admin` page:
+3. Create the django superuser required to access the `/admin` page:
 ```bash
 python manage.py createsuperuser
 ```

-4. Apply django model migrations:
+4. Apply Django model migrations:
 ```bash
 python manage.py makemigrations
 python manage.py migrate
 ```

-5. Run the django server locally:
+5. Run the Django server locally:
 ```bash
 python manage.py runserver
 ```